Photos from Valley of the Kings in Egypt

 The magnificent tombs were built in the valley in the desert to prevent thieves from taking the valuables left in them.
 Valley of the Kings photos can prove that despite the thieves they still impress.

 It’s a World Heritage Site and was used as a burial ground for Ancient Egyptian royalty between the 16th and 11th century BC.
 The site’s most famous resident was (and still is!)
-Tutankhamun, discovered by Howard Carter in 1922.
+Tutankhamun, was discovered by Howard Carter in 1922.
 Most of the tombs of the Valley of the Kings are actually not open to the public.

-Valley of the Kings in Luxor in Egypt
+Tips for Visiting Valley of the Kings in Luxor in Egypt

 Valley of the Kings – Photography Permit

-The permit costs 300 Egyptian ($17) and it’s valid for 3 tombs of your choice, just like your entrance tickets.
-It doesn’t permit to take photos and videos inside ‘special’ tombs that require separate tickets, Tutankhamun, Seti I & Nefertari.
+The permit costs about 300 Egyptian ($17) and it’s valid for 3 tombs of your choice, just like your entrance tickets.
+It doesn’t permit taking photos and videos inside ‘special’ tombs that require separate tickets, Tutankhamun, Seti I & Nefertari.
 Guides inside tombs really check your permit, but once you present it to them you’re free to film and photograph everything for as long as you want.

 Note: Many visitors opt for not buying a permit and giving guards some baksheesh for snapping a quick picture, but while in most situations it could work, I also witnessed someone being screamed at and threatened with jail time for attempting to take their cameras out.
-This is why I highly recommend buying a permit as it gives much more freedom.photography permit valley of the kings
+This is why I highly recommend buying a permit as it gives much more freedom.

 Valley of the Kings Facts